smartive/stencil-nextjs-example/README.md

 1. Run `npm ci`.

-1. Apply the Stencil.js patches with `npm run app:patch:stenciljs`.
-(Can be reverted with `npm run app:unpatch:stenciljs`.)
+1. Apply the Stencil.js patches with `npm run patch:stenciljs`.
+(Can be reverted with `npm run unpatch:stenciljs`.)

    **@Stencil.js-Team**